folarinmartins/vscode-countdown-timer/README.md

 ## Usage

-1. Click on the Countdown Timer icon in the status bar
+1. Click the Countdown Timer icon in the status bar
-2. Set the time in minutes through the menu item
+2. Set the desired time in minutes through the menu item
-3. Click the countdown button to start the timer
+3. Use the play/pause button to control the timer
-4. Click the restart button to restart the timer
+4. Click the restart button to reset the timer
-5. Click the countdown button again to pause the timer
+5. Timer state persists even when VS Code is closed and reopened

 ## Extension Settings

 This extension contributes the following settings:

--   `countdownTimer.time`: Set the time in minutes for the countdown timer (default: 10)
+-   `countdownTimer.time`: Set the default time in minutes for the countdown timer (default: 25)
+-   `countdownTimer.autoStart`: Automatically start the timer when VS Code opens (default: false)

 ## Known Issues

--   None currently reported
+-   None currently reported.
+If you encounter any issues, please report them on our GitHub repository.

 ## Roadmap

 Future plans for Countdown Timer include:

--   [ ] Add more customization options for the timer
+-   [ ] Multiple simultaneous timers
--   [ ] Allow multiple timers to be set
+-   [ ] Customizable alert sounds and notifications
--   [ ] Integrate with other VS Code extensions
+-   [ ] Integration with VS Code's task system
+-   [ ] Pomodoro technique support

 ## Contributing

-If you have suggestions for improvements or bug fixes, please feel free to contribute!
-Here's how:
+We welcome contributions!
+Here's how you can help:

 1. Fork the repository
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Create a new Pull Request
+5. Open a Pull Request

-Before submitting your pull request, please make sure your changes are consistent with the project's coding style and that all tests pass.
+Please ensure your code adheres to our coding standards and passes all tests before submitting a PR.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Support

-If you encounter any problems or have any suggestions for improvements, please [open an issue](https://github.com/your-username/countdown-timer/issues) on our GitHub repository.
+If you encounter any problems or have suggestions for improvements, please [open an issue](https://github.com/your-username/countdown-timer/issues) on our GitHub repository.

+## Acknowledgements

+-   Thanks to all contributors who have helped shape this extension
+-   Inspired by the Pomodoro Technique and other time management methods

 ---

-**Enjoy your new Countdown Timer!**
+**Boost your productivity with Countdown Timer for VS Code!**